danielljeon/docs/notes/machine_learning.md

 continuous target space, ensuring that each leaf provides a good local approximation of the target value.

+Decision tree splits occur in the input (x) feature space, but the choice of the best split is always determined by how much it improves purity or reduces variance in the output (y) space.

 When regression trees talk about variance, they're not referring to the "spread of the input feature values (x)" - they're referring to the spread of the target values (y or t) within that node around their mean prediction.